Azure/azure-sdk-for-js/sdk/cognitiveservices/cognitiveservices-inkrecognizer/README.md

 }
 ```

 The StrokeKind enum represents the class a stroke belongs to.
 You are expected to set this value when it is known with absolute certainty.
 The default value is "Unknown".
+If all strokes are of certain kind, instead of specifying in each stroke, you can specify the applicationType.

 ```TypeScript
 enum InkStrokeKind {